walterlv/walterlv.github.io/_posts/2018-08-14-wpf-touch-fails-when-tablet-device-changed-en.md

 1. Fix the bug of WPF
     - Only Microsoft can fix this kind of bugs because we cannot rebuild WPF all by our selves.
-    - Of course, this kind of patch can be introduced in .NET Framework, or be introcuded in the WPF on .NET Core 3.
+    - Of course, this kind of patch can be introduced in .NET Framework, or be introduced in the WPF on .NET Core 3.
 1. Fix the bug of Windows
     - The COM components provided for WPF may need an update to fix the thread-safety issue or other tablet devices issues.